Terms of Business

 In the event of your insurer issuing a refund for a mid-term adjustment or cancellation of your policy we will be paying this net of any commission or charges made for our services due to the costs incurred by us in processing these.
 If the total refund following a mid-term adjustment or cancellation is less than £15, the rebate will not be processed.

 Credit Reference Agencies

-We/Insurers may obtain information about you, now and periodically from credit reference agencies to check your credit status and identity.
+We/Insurers/Finance Providers may obtain information about you, now and periodically from credit reference agencies to check your credit status and identity.
 The agencies will record enquiries, which may be seen by other companies who make their own credit enquiries.
-Some insurers use credit-scoring methods when calculating premiums in regards to your risk.
+Some insurers use credit-scoring methods when calculating premiums regarding your risk.
 If you do not wish insurers to carry out such checks, please let us know immediately.

 Confidentiality and Data Protection

 We will process your data responsibly, fairly and in strict accordance with Data Protection Act 2018 and require disclosure of:

 - b) The information we collect, and how we use and share that information;

 - c) How long we keep information, including the purposes (e.g. administer your policy);

 - d) The technical and organisational measures we have in place to safeguard your information;